solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 Calculating `Favg` is just to get the actual area of the function, and then "reform" it to a rectangle, then divide it by its width, then you get the height.

+Strategy:
+- Calculate the function's `integral`, which is the `Actual area of the function`
+- Calculate the `Interval`, which is the `imaginary rectangle's width`.
+- Divide the area by width to get the `Average value of function`, which is the height.